Benefits of the Adjustability of the APEX Wheelchair

 EVO Rigid can also be purchased at any time a need is detected.
 When a change to the base frame is necessary, but a completely new wheelchair is not required, use EVO Rigid’s dedicated order form.
 This order form is a shorter version of a full-feature wheelchair order form, which focuses on changes to be made to the base frame.
 Once ordered, the new frame and parts are then shipped directly to the dealer, who can meet with the client to reassemble the new wheelchair and ensure proper fit.

 This can also be an optimal time to upgrade or replace any components.
-Rear wheels, handrims, tires, and casters are all great areas to upgrade for improved propulsion efficiency to match the client’s current needs.
+Rear wheels, handrims, tires, and casters are all great areas to upgrade for improved propulsion efficiency to match the client’s current needs (Check the clinical justification sheet here).

 What we promise with the APEX is a fully adjustable, fully modular, rigid wheelchair that can be adjusted for comfort and precision.
 The intuitive design and engineering quality make this the future for any rider’s mobility needs.